180D-FW-2021/Team1/pose_detection_code/README.md

 together.py
   - posture detection code that detects a right or left dab, arms at 90 degrees, hands placed together, a T-pose, and both arms straight and legs at 90 degrees
+  - sends it to poses.py in the main folder so that the command corresponding to the pose is executed
+  - CURRENT: does not generate a webcam that lets the user see what pose is being identified/the webcam view

 Pose Detect.mp4
   - posture detection code in action, showing that dabs change the volume, and a hands-together and T-pose "presses" the power button